Peter Keith Levene, Baron Levene of Portsoken1

 David Lawrence Lipsey, Baron Lipsey was born on 21 April 1948.2 He is the son of Lawrence M. Lipsey and Penelope Rawson.2 He married Margaret Robson in 1982.2

-He was educated at Bryanston School, Blandford, Dorset, England.2 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, England.2 He wrote the book Labour and Land, published 1972.2 He was with the Prime Minister's staff between 1977 and 1979.2 He edited the book The Socilaist Agenda: Crosland's Legacy, published 1981.2 He wrote the book Making Government Work, published 1982.2 He was with the Sunday Times between 1982 and 1986.2 He was editor of the New Society between 1986 and 1988.2 He was co-founder and deputy editor of the New Correspondent between 1988 and 1990.2 He was associate editor for The Times between 1990 and 1992.2 He was decorated with the award of the The Name of the Rose in 1992.2 He was a journalist with The Economist between 1992 and 1999.2 He was created Baron Lipsey, of Tooting Bec in the London Borough of Wandsworth [U.K. Life Peer] on 30 July 1999.1 He wrote the book The Secret Economy: how Britain's economy is really run, published 2000.2 He lived in 2003 at 91 Drewstead Road, London, England.2
+He was educated at Bryanston School, Blandford, Dorset, EnglandG.2 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG.2 He wrote the book Labour and Land, published 1972.2 He was with the Prime Minister's staff between 1977 and 1979.2 He edited the book The Socilaist Agenda: Crosland's Legacy, published 1981.2 He wrote the book Making Government Work, published 1982.2 He was with the Sunday Times between 1982 and 1986.2 He was editor of the New Society between 1986 and 1988.2 He was co-founder and deputy editor of the New Correspondent between 1988 and 1990.2 He was associate editor for The Times between 1990 and 1992.2 He was awarded the The Name of the Rose in 1992.2 He was a journalist with The Economist between 1992 and 1999.2 He was created Baron Lipsey, of Tooting Bec in the London Borough of Wandsworth [U.K. Life Peer] on 30 July 1999.1 He wrote the book The Secret Economy: how Britain's economy is really run, published 2000.2 He lived in 2003 at 91 Drewstead Road, London, EnglandG.2

 Child of David Lawrence Lipsey, Baron Lipsey and Margaret Robson